-Every requirement in the scorecard that has a score less than 5 bars can be expanded to reveal
+Every requirement in the scorecard that has a score of less than 5 bars can be expanded to reveal

-the requirement within the main document itself and highlights you the source of the problem, helping you assess how to increase the clarity and quality of the requirement.
+the requirement within the main document itself and highlights the source of the problem, helping you assess how to increase the clarity and quality of the requirement.

 to the given score is highlighted within the requirement itself, helping you understand where exactly the requirement is not meeting best practices.

 In the image above, an example is shown of a requirement with its problematic terminology highlighted by QVscribe: The imperative “shall” appears twice within the same requirement, as well as the vague phrase “be able to”, and the universal quantifier “No”.
-Terminology highlighting is done for all of the quality indicators, the universal quantifiers, the domain specific terminology, and the measurement units.
+Terminology highlighting is done for all of the quality indicators, the universal quantifiers, the domain-specific terminology, and the measurement units.

 Note: If some analysis results are inconsistent with your company standards, ensure that the

 QVscribe Configuration being used is appropriate for the document, or talk to your QVscribe